Matt Olson Player Props: Braves vs. Guardians

-The Atlanta Braves, including Matt Olson (.432 on-base percentage in past 10 games, 78 points above season-long percentage), battle starter Shane Bieber and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.
+The Atlanta Braves, including Matt Olson (.359 batting average in his past 10 games), battle starting pitcher Cal Quantrill and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.

 Matt Olson Game Info & Props vs. the Guardians